-Bring Out The 1000-Pounder!!

-What was the matter with our neighbor of the negro organ last week?
-Why didn't he parade the picture of that wonderful specimen of spontaneous combustion, the 1000-pounder cannon? that there had been another great Black Republican victory? that his ideals of perfect men, the negroes of Jamaica, 300,000 strong, had risen up against the whites, some 10,000 in number, and massacred a great many of them?
+Reins Out The 1000 Pounder!!
+What was the matter with our neighdidn't he parade the picture of that wonderful specimen of spontaneous combustion, the 1000-pounder cannon?
+Republican victory? that his ideals of perfect men, the negroes of Jamaica, 300,000 strong, had risen up against the whites, some 10,000 in number, and massacred a great many of them?
 If so, why didn't he rejoice?